CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-modifiers-regex_replace.md

 The *regex_replace* performs regular expression search and replacement on a variable.
 The modifier has two parameters: The first is the regular expression to search for, the second is the string of text to replace with.
+If you want to just replace full words you can also use the [replace modifier](./personalization-modifiers-replace).

 ## Example